How’s your Spanish library looking these days?

 Learning about culture is an important component of learning a language, since the two are tightly linked.
 These books often contain maps, as well, so you’ll be able to brush up on your geography.
 Additionally, if you read about a Spanish-speaking destination and it appeals to you, it’ll give you that much more motivation to perfect your Spanish.

 - Michelin guides: Michelin’s helpful guides are available in Spanish!
-Why not try “Spain & Portugal”?
+Look for “Spain & Portugal” on Amazon.

 - Lonely Planet guides: These familiar guides also have Spanish editions.
 So when you plan your next trip to South America or Mexico, do it in Spanish!
 There’s a reason why Lonely Planet is world famous for its books—they’re great!
 Search the Lonely Planet site to see the many books about countries where Spanish is spoken.